vicky2005-21/TechTreasure/Resources/Project-Based-Learning.md

-# Project Based Learning(WEB-LINKS)
+## 🌐 Project Based Learning: Web Links Collection 🖥️

-A list of programming tutorials in web-links which aspiring software developers learn how to build an application from scratch.
-These tutorials are divided into different primary programming languages.
-Tutorials may involve multiple technologies and languages.
+A curated list of programming tutorials in web-links format, guiding aspiring software developers on how to build applications from scratch.
+These tutorials are categorized based on primary programming languages but may involve multiple technologies and languages.

 ## Table of Contents: